-The Club: Johnson, Boswell, and the Friends Who Shaped an Age is expected to be released on March 26, 2019.
+The Club: Johnson, Boswell, and the Friends Who Shaped an Age was published on March 26, 2019.

 According to its description, the book tells the story of “the Club,” an extraordinary group of writers, artists, and thinkers in London, with the “odd couple” Samuel Johnson and James Boswell at its center.